Franchise Business Definition: A Beginner’s Guide To Franchising

 The franchisee then keeps all net profits.

-So, no – McDonald’s do not primarily earn their money from food sales.
+So, no – McDonald’s does not primarily earn their money from food sales.

 The bulk of their earnings, as a franchisor, will come from fees and royalties paid to them by franchisees.